GoogleCloudPlatform/PerfKitBenchmarker/README.md

 PerfKit Benchmarker provides wrappers and workload definitions around popular benchmark tools.
 We made it very simple to use and automate everything we can.
-It instantiates VMs on the Cloud provider of your choice, automatically installs benchmarks, and run the workloads without user interaction.
+It instantiates VMs on the Cloud provider of your choice, automatically installs benchmarks, and runs the workloads without user interaction.

 Due to the level of automation you will not see prompts for software installed as part of a benchmark run.
-Therefore you must accept the license of each benchmarks individually, and take responsibility for using them before you use the PerfKit Benchmarker.
+Therefore you must accept the license of each of the benchmarks individually, and take responsibility for using them before you use the PerfKit Benchmarker.

 In its current release these are the benchmarks that are executed: